CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 An assembler for ROCm format counts all SGPR registers and add extra registers (FLAT_SCRATCH, XNACK_MASK).
-Special fields determines what extra SGPR extra has been added.
+Special fields determines what extra SGPR registers (FLAT_SCRATCH, VCC and XNACK_MASK) has been added.
 The VCC register is included by default.

+The `.sgprsnum` set number of all SGPRs including VCC, FLAT_SCRATCH and XNACK_MASK.

 ## Expression with sections